adamscarlat/blinkCameraAlarm/README.md

   - (DONE) make sure that the auth token does not require 2FA.
   - (DONE) check media events API update speed after a video is made.
     - events are registered after the video (shorter videos with short debouce time will be better for this)
-  - RPI: need to make sure it's working and that the usb port allows power supply changes via code.
-    - (DONE) Start RPI and connect via SSH
-    - Upgrade python version and run app
-  - lamp: get the lamp and tie it all together
   - (DONE) move secrets out of .env to a non-tracked file and track .env.
 Will need to read them into environment

 - Add logging (using the logging library)